Signatures of the $\Omega(2012)^{-}$ state in $\Xi^*\bar K$ Correlation Functions: Formalism

 where \(R\) denotes the effective source radius (source size), typically determined from $m_T$-scaling extrapolations.
 The propagator-like function $\widetilde{G}_j(r,s)$ in Eq.~\eqref{eq:correlation} is defined as

 The resulting correlation functions are found to be only weakly dependent on the value of $\widetilde\Lambda$, owing to the effective regulator provided by the combined action of the Bessel function $j_0(qr)$ and relativistic kinematics.
 Therefore, the $\widetilde\Lambda$ cutoff value employed to truncate the $\widetilde{G}_j$ integral is taken to be the same as in Eqs.~\eqref{eq:G} and \eqref{eq:Gd}, following Refs.\,\cite{Vidana:2023olz,Feijoo:2024bvn}.
 Finally, the production weights $\omega_{j}^{(i)}$ entering Eq.\,\eqref{eq:correlation} quantify the relative contributions of different coupled channels and are summarized in Table~\ref{Tab:weight}.
-These values are computed following the VLC method described in Appendix~A of Ref.\,\cite{Encarnacion:2024jge}.
+These values are computed following the VLC method described in Appendix~A of Ref.\,\cite{Encarnacion:2024jge}, under the assumption of high-multiplicity events in $p-p$ collisions.
+Accordingly, the parameters of the $\gamma_s$CSM model are taken from Table III of Ref.~\cite{Encarnacion:2024jge}, consistently with the multiplicity-dependent analysis of Ref.~\cite{Vovchenko:2019kes}.
+The parameters of the blast-wave (CBW) model used to obtain the single-particle momentum distributions are also taken from Table III of Ref.~\cite{Encarnacion:2024jge}.
+Since they are extracted from fits to experimental momentum spectra for different particle species, these values can be applied more generally to hadrons containing light and strange quarks.
+The cutoff used to integrate the center-of-mass momentum distributions is set to $k_{\rm max}=500$ MeV.